Nihat-AYDIN/Datathon2023_CyberBros/README.md

 # Datathon2023_CyberBros

 This project has been created by the CyberBros team for the Datathon 2023 competition.
-The Datathon 2023 competition is organized by Google, BTK Academy, and Entrepreneurship Foundation.
+The Datathon 2023 competition is organized by Google, BTK Academy and Entrepreneurship Foundation.

 ## Project Team